perpendicularai/SeKernel_for_LLM/README.md

 - Clone the repo and import the module into your project.
 Ensure that it is in the project directory.
 - ```
   import kernel
+  import plugins

   # Initialize the kernel
-  data = kernel
+  data = kernel.template(prompt=prompt, plugins=plugins.mathPlugin()) # See plugins.py module for more plugins

-  # Create a template
+  # LlamaCpp
-  data = [
+  client = Llama(
-    {"role": "system", "content": """You are an intelligent assistant.
-You always provide well-reasoned answers that are both correct and helpful."""}, {"role": "user", "content": question},
-  ]
+        model_path=kernel.model() # Make sure to add your GGUF model in the kernel module.
+  )

-  # Set messages parameter equal to data.
+  # Use the kernel and set messages parameter equal to data.
 Depending on your LLM API defintion, messages may be a different parameter, in this case it is messages, as defined in the OpenAI API definition.
   messages = data
   ```
   See [OpenAI](https://platform.openai.com/docs/api-reference/chat/create) API reference for more.